qc-tum/TNC/README.md

 ## Getting started

-To familiarize yourself with the code, it is recommended to look at the examples and the documentation.
+To familiarize yourself with the code, it is recommended to look at the [Examples] and the [Documentation].
-Some aspects of the library are also covered in more detail in the [Tutorial](https://qc-tum.github.io/TNC/tnc/_tutorial/index.html).
+Some aspects of the library are also covered in more detail in the [Tutorial].
-If you want to contribute, please take a loot at the Contribution guide.
+If you want to contribute, please take a loot at the [Contribution guide](https://github.com/qc-tum/TNC/blob/main/CONTRIBUTING.md).

 ## Example